JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 ---

-An important concept in convex optimization, namely the Lipschitz continuous gradient condition, is essential to ensure the convergence of many gradient descent based algorithms.
+The Lipschitz continuous gradient condition (i.e., smoothness) is an important concept in convex optimization which is essential to ensure the convergence of many gradient descent based algorithms.
 Intuitively, a Lipschitz continuous function is limited in how fast it can change.
 Traditionally, the Euclidean function $$\phi=\frac{1}{2}\|\cdot\|^2$$ is use leading to .. where $$D_\phi$$ is the Bregman distance associated to $$\phi$$, i.e.,
 $$D_\phi(x,z) = \phi(x) - \phi(z) - \langle \nabla\phi(z), x-z\rangle$$